aleksiheikkila/text_sentiment_streamlit/README.md

-"# Simple text sentiment app on streamlit"
+# Simple text sentiment app done using Streamlit

+Works as a brief intro to Streamlit, deployed to Heroku.